gicentre/elm-vegalite/docs/changeNotes.md

 - Add `markPropertyNumExpr` for providing expressions that evaluate to numeric mark properties (VL4.16).

-- Add `markPropertyStrExpr` for providing expressions that evaluate to string mark properties (VL4.16).
+- Add `markPropertyStrExpr` for providing expressions that evaluate to string mark properties, such as colours and fonts (VL4.16).

 - Add mark expression functions for custom types `haExpr` (horizontal alignment), `fwExpr` (font weight) (VL4.16).